 Click on this website to review the regulations and see the breakdown of states that allow tiny houses:

 Tiny House Communities and Other Locations for Your Tiny Home

-You might want to place your tiny house on the “Back Forty” acres of your own or a friend’s property, in a Tiny House Community, or in your son’s (or daughter’s) backyard.
-(Keep in mind that tiny houses may be prohibited in some places.)
+You might want to place your tiny house on the “Back Forty” acres of your own or a friend’s property, in a Tiny House Community, or i

 CAN A TINY HOUSE WITHSTAND EXTREME WEATHER?

 Yes, your tiny “dream house” can be safe for you and your family; however, you must take the necessary precautions.
 The right preparations will allow your home and family to come away safe.